ohjelmointi2/sql-databases/readme.en.md

-# Using SQL Databases with Java
+# Using SQL databases with Java

 In this exercise, we will learn how to connect to a database from a Java program and perform simple CRUD operations (Create, Read, Update & Delete).
 Along the way, we will get acquainted with concepts such as JDBC, DAO, and PreparedStatement.